The Bounty Teacher's Guide

 Lesson Three covers the period between 1675-1760, spanning what are known as the Six Anglo-Abenaki Wars.
 These conflicts (with the exception of the first, which we refer to as Pometacomet’s Resistance/King Philip’s War) were largely fought between colonial English and French forces for control of what is today northern New England and Eastern Canada.
 Both sides deployed divide-and-conquer strategies, recruiting Indigenous allies and fighters with promises of payments and protection.
 Wabanaki and other Indigenous peoples mounted campaigns of resistance against increasing settler colonial encroachment, dispossession, punitive laws, and violations of vital resources, including hunting, fishing and subsistence lands.

-During this period, no fewer than 79 official bounty acts/proclamations were issued for scalping, killing, or capturing Indigenous children, women and men by the colonial governments and settlers of Massachusetts, Maine, New Hampshire, Connecticut and Nova Scotia.
-These acts resulted in at least 131 recorded claims, comprised of 89 for cash and 42 for land, made by countless individuals and their heirs who served in military campaigns, took part in bounty expeditions or were engaged in armed conflicts with Indigenous Peoples.
+During this period, no fewer than 80 official bounty laws were issued for scalping, killing, or capturing Indigenous children, women and men by the colonial governments and settlers of Massachusetts, Maine, New Hampshire, Connecticut and Nova Scotia.
+All the acts resulted in at least 144 recorded claims (many of which included multiple victims), 89 for cash and 42 for land, made by countless individuals and their heirs who served in military campaigns, took part in bounty expeditions or were engaged in armed conflicts with Indigenous Peoples in Massachusetts, New Hampshire, Maine, Connecticut, Rhode Island, Nova Scotia New York, Vermont and French Canada.
 The highest number of scalp bounty acts/proclamations (24) issued by Massachusetts, New Hampshire, Connecticut and Nova Scotia took place during the fifth Anglo-Abenaki War (1744-1749).
+The greatest number of bounty claims (37) were made during the sixth Anglo-Abenaki War (1754-1763).
+Scalpers brought no fewer than seven captives and 70 scalps to what is now referred to as the Old State House in Boston for payment.
+Bounty hunters collected payment for captives and scalps in a variety of ways and places throughout the region.

-The content of this lesson provides raw material for students to engage in additional activities to distill and analyze key patterns and issues.
+The content of this lesson provides copious primary sources so students can engage in additional activities to distill and analyze key patterns and issues.

 In addition, this lesson includes research proving that land all over the Dawnland was granted to individual soldiers who fought Wabanaki people and to those who scalped them.
 It also shows that land was granted to groups of soldiers (and their heirs) who fought Wabanaki people and scalped them to establish settler towns.